-We offer a wide range of services across England, including community-based and residential substance misuse services, supported housing, specialist services for young people and families and carers, and domestic abuse services.
+We offer a wide range of services across England, including substance misuse services, housing support, specialist services for young people and families and carers, domestic abuse services and criminal justice provision.

 Ambition: We believe in our service users, our staff and our organisation, and strive to achieve service excellence.